ampproject/amp-toolbox/packages/optimizer/README.md

 **Important: blurry image placeholder computation is computationally expensive.
 Make sure to only use it for static or cached pages.**

-This transformer supports the following option:
+This transformer supports the following options:

 * `blurredPlaceholders`: Enables blurry image placeholder generation.
 Default is `false`.
 * `imageBasePath`: specifies a base path used to resolve an image during build.